supperted825/WioTerminal_HandwritingRecogniser/README.md

 # WioTerminal_HandwritingRecogniser
 Wio Terminal project for recognising handwriting gestures with a single ToF sensor.
-Powered by machine learning with Edge Impulse.
+This project is powered by machine learning - more specifically a neural network created, trained and deployed with Edge Impulse.